loranmutafov/simple-bastion/README.md

-# Bastion — jump host (gate) based on OpenSSH Server (sshd)
+# A simple, alpine-based bastion with openssh

 > A [bastion host](https://en.wikipedia.org/wiki/Bastion_host) is a
 special purpose computer on a network specifically designed and configured to withstand attacks.
-The computer generallyhosts a single application, for example a proxy server, and all otherservices are removed or limited to reduce the threat to the computer.
-It is hardened in this manner primarily due to its location and purpose,which is either on the outside of a firewall or in a demilitarized zone (`DMZ`) and usually involves access from untrusted networks orcomputers.
+The computer generally hosts a single application, i.e. a proxy server, and all other services are removed or limited to reduce the threat to the computer.
+It is hardened in this manner primarily due to its location and purpose,which is either on the outside of a firewall or in a demilitarized zone (`DMZ`) and usually involves access from untrusted networks and computers.

 ---